Monthly Archives: February 2016

 A hunting bow from a French manuscript from the mid- or late 1300s was drawn with a rounded stirrup, recurved lathe tips, and an angled lever.
 The bolt has a traditional arrowhead rather than a narrow spike.

-would you buy Clomiphene online Who Used this Style of Bow?
+Who Used this Style of Bow?

 This simple style of crossbow isn’t difficult to find in medieval imagery—it can be seen in English, Czech, French, and Lombardic manuscripts from about the late 13th century to the mid-1400s.
 After that, some of the crossbows include accessories for drawing the cord and some have spikes on the stirrup, which I assume is to stabilize them in the soil when stepping on the stirrup.